sailscastshq/docs.sailscasts.com/docs/slipway/philosophy-and-architecture.md

 Slipway uses [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) which reads Docker labels to auto-configure routes.
 When you deploy an app and assign a domain:

-1. Slipway allocates a port (from the 1338–1500 range)
+1. Slipway allocates a host port (from the 1338–1500 range)
-2. Your app container starts on that port
+2. Your app container publishes that port on the server's loopback interface
 3. Slipway updates Caddy's routes via its admin API (`localhost:2019`)
 4. Caddy provisions an SSL certificate automatically (via Let's Encrypt)
 5. Traffic flows: `yourdomain.com → Caddy → your-app:port`

 No Nginx config files.
 No manual cert renewal.
 No `certbot` cron jobs.

-The allocated port also provides a direct `http://SERVER_IP:PORT` endpoint.
-That endpoint must be allowed through both the server's host firewall and any firewall managed by the VPS provider.
-Domain traffic only requires public access to ports `80` and `443`.
+The allocated port is private by default.
+Caddy is the single public HTTP/S entry point and reaches the app over Docker's private network.
+A direct `http://SERVER_IP:PORT` endpoint is available only when an operator explicitly enables it and opens the matching host and provider firewall rules.

 ### How Deployments Work